Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

 Both vector and scalar mediators can in principle produce the required $\nu$SI and SIDM couplings.
 However, the scalar case offers the simplest Lorentz-invariant structure, and constraints from Big Bang nucleosynthesis (BBN) are generally more stringent for vector or complex scalar mediators due to their additional degrees of freedom.
 We therefore focus on a minimal scenario involving a real scalar field $\phi$ with mass $m_\phi$, mediating interactions between neutrinos and dark matter.
-We adopt an effective description in which neutrinos are Majorana and the dark matter $\chi$ is a standard-model-singlet Dirac fermion\footnote{We assume that the relevant UV embeddings address the associated naturalness problems, and we do not address the latter here.}.
+We adopt an effective description in which neutrinos are Majorana and the dark matter $\chi$ is a standard-model-singlet Dirac fermion\footnote{We assume that the Majorana nature of neutrinos and the Dirac nature of the DM fermion originate from an underlying UV-complete framework.
+For instance, Majorana neutrino masses may arise from lepton-number-violating dynamics such as seesaw mechanisms~\cite{Minkowski:1977sc, Mohapatra:1979ia}, while the Dirac nature of $\chi$ can be ensured by a conserved dark sector symmetry, as commonly realized in extended gauge or scotogenic-type models~\cite{Ma:2006km}.}.
 The relevant Lagrangian is \be = g_{\nu \phi} \overline{\nu}P_R\nu^c \phi + g_{\chi \phi} \overline{\chi} \chi \phi + {\rm h.c.,} \ee where $g_{\nu \phi}$ and $g_{\chi \phi}$ are the corresponding coupling constants.
 We note that the case of bosonic dark matter can be treated analogously.
-The resulting Yukawa potential between dark matter particles from~Eq.~(\ref{eq:Lagrangian}) is purely attractive, enabling self-interacting dark matter with a velocity-dependent cross section consistent with astrophysical observations~\cite{Buckley:2009in,Feng:2009hw,Loeb:2010gj}.
+The resulting Yukawa potential between dark matter particles from~Eq.~(\ref{eq:Lagrangian in letter}) is purely attractive, enabling self-interacting dark matter with a velocity-dependent cross section consistent with astrophysical observations~\cite{Buckley:2009in,Feng:2009hw,Loeb:2010gj}.

-In this model, the double $\beta$-decay process can proceed through real $\phi$ emission, as illustrated in the the left diagram of Fig.~\ref{fig:Feynman_diagram}, leading to a characteristic missing energy.
-The emitted $\phi$ may subsequently decay into a pair of sufficiently light dark matter particles or neutrinos, neither of which are detectable~\footnote{Note that under the same coupling strengths, the rate for virtual $\phi$ emission with a pair of dark matter particles is far too suppressed to be observed.}.
+In this model, the neutrinoless double $\beta$-decay process can proceed through real $\phi$ emission, as illustrated in the the left diagram of Fig.~\ref{fig:Feynman_diagram}, leading to a characteristic missing energy.
+The emitted $\phi$ may subsequently decay into a pair of sufficiently light dark matter particles or neutrinos, neither of which are detectable.